 Thailand: The Elephant Village Initiative™

-- Learn about cultural, social and environmental issues related to elephant eco-tourism
+- Learn about cultural, social and environmental issues related to elephant tourism

-- Visit colorful street markets filled with local handicrafts
+- Visit colorful night bazaars filled with local cuisine and handicrafts

 Your Adventure is Just Around the Corner!